PHBL1 Logic IFaculty of Arts

 - Assessment methods

-- Written examination (possibly via computer) + short oral examination.
-It consists of questions asking to explain essential notions (such as, e.g., entailment) and examining also the trained logical skills by solving particular examples (e.g. validity of arguments).
+- * Written examination (possibly via computer) and possibly, a short oral examination.
+The test consists of questions asking to explain essential notions (such as e.g., entailment) and examining also the trained logical skills by solving particular examples (e.g. validity of arguments). * Condition required before the exam: During the semester, at least 80 % of regular e-tests must be successfully completed (each e-test must receive at least 80 % of points).
+The questions in the final test are variants of selected questions from the e-tests.

 - Language of instruction